-All applications that need to access Conjur Cloud require authentication, whether the application is attempting to access Conjur Cloud using a CLI request or automated requests from hosts using the REST API.
+All workloads that need to access Conjur Cloud require authentication, whether the workload is attempting to access Conjur Cloud using a CLI request or automated requests from hosts using the REST API.

 In this lesson, you will learn about:

 How to set up your workload send an authenticate request to Conjur Cloud using Conjur Cloud's Default Authenticator, and receive a Conjur Cloud access token

 Authentication to Conjur Cloud is based on a workload's identifying parameters, that is, credentials or underlying workload parameters and Conjur Cloud's ephemeral (short-lived) access tokens.

 After the host presents its identifying parameters, a Conjur Cloud access token is returned in response.
 This access token is required for all subsequent API requests.

 Conjur Cloud access tokens are cryptographically signed (RSA 2048) and expire after eight minutes.